youtube/cobalt/src/starboard/contrib/creator/README.md

 # Building Cobalt for CI20

-Cobalt can be built for CI20 using LLVM toolchain (Clang and lld), or GCC 4.9 toolchain.
-In both cases sysroot based on Debian Jessie is needed.
+Cobalt can be built for CI20 using LLVM toolchain (Clang and lld), GCC 4.9 and GCC MTI 6.3 toolchains.
+In all cases sysroot based on Debian is needed.
+For building Cobalt with Clang or GCC 4.9, Debian Jessie is used as sysroot, and for building with GCC MTI 6.3, sysroot is based on Debian Stretch due to dependance on newer versions of libstdc++.
+For this reason, Cobalt built with GCC MTI 6.3 toolchain can only be executed on CI20 platform with Debian Stretch or later.

 ## Sysroot

 Directory third_party/ci20 contains script mipsel-toolchain-sysroot-creator.sh,
-which will create Debian Jessie based sysroot.
-In addition this script will also build GCC toolchain.
+which will create Debian based sysroot.
+In addition this script will also build GCC 4.9 toolchain or download prebuilt GCC MTI 6.3 from https://codescape.mips.com.

 In order to create sysroot and toolchain run:

-    ./mipsel-toolchain-sysroot-creator.sh
+    ./mipsel-toolchain-sysroot-creator.sh <toolchain>

+toolchain argument can be:

+clang - Creates sysroot based on Debian Jessie with addition of GCC 4.9 libs gcc_4-9 - Builds GCC 4.9 toolchain and creates sysroot based on Debian Jessie gcc_mti_6-3 - Downloads prebuilt MTI GCC 6.3 toolchain and creates sysroot
+              based on Debian Stretch

-Result will be a package, mipsel_toolchain_sysroot.tgz, which will contain sysroot and GCC toolchain.
+Result will be a package:

+mipsel_clang_jessie_sysroot.tgz - contains Debian Jessie sysroot, and required GCC libs mipsel_gcc_4-9_jessie_sysroot.tgz - contains built GCC 4.9 toolchain and Debian Jessie sysroot mipsel_gcc_mti_6-3_stretch_sysroot.tgz - contains downloaded GCC MTI 6.3 toolchain and Debian Stretch sysroot

 Directory where this package is extracted should be exported as CI20_HOME.